Welcome to Acid House – Behind the classic tabloid cartoon

 Both the front page and page of that day’s paper featured more classic S*n fodder, a report that claimed that ‘bouncers wielding baseball bats and pickaxe handles’ were patrolling a London acid house party, alongside warnings from DJ Simon Mayo, TV presenter Philip Schofield and Matt Goss of Bros (remember them?) to ‘beat the growing menace of the Acid House cult’.

-For us, though, the highlight of this report has to be the small section at the bottom, as S*n readers are urged to wear a badge featuring a depressed Smiley… in very small print, at the bottom, it notes that the paper has decided to withdraw the Bizarre Acid T-shirt offer, barely two weeks after launching it.
+For us, though, the highlight of the 2 November report has to be the small section at the bottom, as S*n readers are urged to wear a badge featuring a depressed Smiley… in very small print, at the bottom, it notes that the paper has decided to withdraw the Bizarre Acid T-shirt offer, barely two weeks after launching it.

-2 thoughts on “Welcome to Acid House… This classic cartoon was published 30 years ago today”
+2 thoughts on “Welcome to Acid House – Behind the classic tabloid cartoon